Claud Cockburn

 Francis Claud Cockburn (/ˈkoʊbərn/ KOH-bərn; 12 April 1904 – 15 December 1981) was a British journalist.
 His saying "believe nothing until it has been officially denied" is widely quoted in journalistic studies, but he did not claim credit for originating it.
 He was the second cousin, once removed, of the novelists Alec Waugh and Evelyn Waugh.
 He lived at Brook Lodge, Youghal, County Cork, Ireland.

-Cockburn was "a leading British Communist Party member", and by the 1940s, he was reputed to be a prominent figure in "the Comintern in Western Europe".
+In 1940, Cockburn's Security Service file said that "In 1939 he was a leading British Communist Party member and was said to be a leader of the Comintern in Western Europe".

 Early life

-Cockburn was born in Peking (present-day Beijing), China, on 12 April 1904, the son of Henry Cockburn, a British Consul General, and wife Elizabeth Gordon (née Stevenson).
+Cockburn was born in Peking (present-day Beijing), China, on 12 April 1904, the son of Henry Cockburn, a British consul general, and wife Elizabeth Gordon (née Stevenson).
 His paternal great-grandfather was Scottish judge/biographer Henry Cockburn, Lord Cockburn.
-Cockburn was educated at Berkhamsted School, Berkhamstead, Hertfordshire, and Keble College, Oxford, graduating with a Bachelor of Arts.
+Cockburn was educated at Berkhamsted School, Berkhamsted, Hertfordshire, and Keble College, Oxford, graduating with a Bachelor of Arts.
 At Oxford he was part of the Hypocrites' Club.
+In 1927, Cockburn was elected to a Laming Travelling Fellowship at The Queen's College, Oxford, which allowed him to travel in Austria and Germany.